Advanced Opportunities Information

 Students and parents also need to communicate with their school district to learn the school district’s policies and deadlines for participation in the program and registration in the state Advanced Opportunities portal for funding.

-How do I apply for Fast Forward?
+How do I apply for Advanced Opportunities?

-To utilize the Fast Forward funds, requests must be made through the student’s local school district.
+To utilize the Advanced Opportunities funds, requests must be made through the student’s local school district.
 The student will be asked to fill out a participation form that will be kept at their school.
 Depending on local processes, the student may need to request funds for specific courses/exams through their Advanced Opportunities account, or the school coordinator will apply on their behalf.
 Check with your school’s Advanced Opportunities coordinator to learn more about local deadlines and procedures.

 - To apply for funding, please follow the instructions to create an Advanced Opportunities account.